nitish166/DEVTINDER/homework.md

 - Create PaswordHash using bcrypt.hash & save the user is excrupted password
 - Create login API
 - Compare passwords and throw erros if email and password is invalid

+- install cookies-parse
+- just send a dummy cookies to user
+- create GET /profile API and check if you get the cookies back
+- install jsonwebtoken
+- In login API, after email and password validation, create a JWT token and send it to user in cookies
+- read the cookies inside your profile API and find the logged in user
+- userAuth middleware
+- Add the userAuth middleware in profile and a new sendConnectionRequest API
+- Set the expiry of JWT token and cookies to 7 days